GraphQL: flexible query language for APIs

 The release

-GraphQL spec is released as open source by Facebook on 14 July 2015.
+GraphQL spec is released as Open Source by Facebook on 14 July 2015.
 Leads: Lee Byron, Dan Schafer, Nick Schrock.
-The first stable version arrives in 2016.
-MIT licence; spec governed by GraphQL Foundation (Linux Foundation) from 2018.
+MIT licence.

 Concepts

-• Schema — strongly typed type system with scalar, object, interfaces, unions, enums
+• Schema — strongly typed type system with scalars, objects, interfaces, unions, enums

 • Query — read operation, client specifies data shape